 Have you adjusted your site for mobile use?
 No?
 Well, you should since nearly 52 percent of all internet traffic comes from mobile devices.
 If you aren’t focused on mobile optimization, you will end up missing out on conversion opportunities.

-If proper correlation is made between the users’ search queries and your landing page quality, customers’ expectations are met, your ad position receives a boost, and you pay less for a click.
+If the proper correlation is made between the users’ search queries and your landing page quality, customers’ expectations are met, your ad position receives a boost, and you pay less for a click.
 Ka-ching!

 Conversely, a poor performing landing page leads to negative user experience.